djurodrljaca/CppStateMachineFramework/docs/Design.md

 The state machine shall be configured by:

 * adding states
-* setting entry and/or exit actions to states (optional)
+* setting entry, state, and/or exit actions to states (optional)
 * setting the initial transition
 * adding state and/or internal transitions to states (optional)
 * setting default state or internal transition to states (optional)